rokopt/spec/src/architecture/m1/ethereum-bridge.md

 aggregate of the vote extensions.
 From that, they should craft the proposed state change of the above form.
 They subsequently include a tx to that end in their block proposal.
-This aggregated state change needs to be validated by at least 2/3 staking validators as usual.
+This aggregated state change needs to be validated by at least 2/3 of the staking validators as usual.

 ## M1 Validity Predicates